EugenMayer/chef-shorewall_ng/README.md

 ------------

 #### Chef
-Tested on 11.12.8 but newer and older version should work just fine.
+Tested on 12 and 15 but newer and older version should work just fine.

 #### Platform
 The following platforms have been tested with this cookbook, meaning that the recipes run on these platforms without error:
 - `Ubuntu`
-- `Debian`
+- `Debian`(8/9/10)

 Capabilities
 ------------